Non-stop flights to Rome (Fiumicino) (FCO)

 Non-stop flights from China to Rome (Fiumicino)

-China Eastern (SkyTeam): year-round flights from Shanghai (PVG).
+China Eastern (SkyTeam): year-round flights from Shanghai (PVG) and seasonal flights from Wenzhou (WNZ).

 Non-stop flights from Japan to Rome (Fiumicino)